This is a summary review of Man’s Search For Meaning containing key details about the book.

 Through a number of techniques, logotherapy focuses on the internal factors that affect patients rather than the external factors, which is where regular psychotherapy fails (the psychotherapist analyzing the patient’s neurotic fears that are explained by the patient’s environment and other external circumstances and events).
 Logotherapy helps people understand that they are actually in control of their fears by assuming that people are able to make decisions and define their life’s purpose independent of their environment.

 Think about it: when we fear something will happen, it often does.
 Yet when we try and force something to happen, it rarely does!
 Logotherapy asks the patient to do the thing that they’re afraid of as much as possible (perhaps this is getting tongue-tied when making a speech in front of people).
 The patient will find that the more they try to force something to happen, in this case getting tongue-tied, the less that thing will actually happen until eventually the fear is cured.

-Best Quotes from Man’s Search For Meaning
+What are good quotes from Man’s Search For Meaning?